-We are pleased to share that Grade 11 boarding student Naashkii Soler from Canmore, AB, is the recipient of our first Indigenous Peoples Within Canada Award.
+We are pleased to share that Grade 11 boarding school student Naashkii Soler from Canmore, AB, is the recipient of our first Indigenous Peoples Within Canada Award.

 Naashkii joined our school earlier this year as a winner of The Best School Year Ever contest, and immediately cemented herself as a proactive and deeply passionate member of our community.